 The Government of Canada is establishing a Canada Water Agency to improve freshwater management across the country.
 The location of the office has not been determined.

-The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location yet.
+The Government of Canada has not outlined a formal process for selecting a Canada Water Agency location.

-We are working to position SSM as a competitive and ideal candidate for the Canada Water Agency location and preparing a Proposal for the Agency.
+We have worked to position Sault Ste.
+Marie as a competitive and ideal candidate for the Canada Water Agency locations, and have submitted a proposal for the Agency.

 The City of Sault Ste.
-Marie has partnered with the Lake Huron Collaborative’s Dr. Elaine Ho-Tassone to lead a series of community discussions.
-We have scheduled eight events, four of which are online and four of which will be held in-person.
-To find out more information visit the online form here.
+Marie partnered with the Lake Huron Collaborative’s Dr. Elaine Ho-Tassone to lead a series of community discussions.
+We completed ten events in both online and in-person formats to gather input from local organizations, Indigenous persons, youth (ages 15-24), and the general public.

 The Task Force consists of internal City staff and external Stakeholders.
 The official Task Force membership includes:

-We want to understand your perspectives regarding having the Canada Water Agency (or an office of it) in Sault Ste.
+Thank you to all of our community members for contributing your perspectives regarding having the Canada Water Agency in Sault Ste.
 Marie, as well as your priorities and values for ensuring a water secure District of Algoma.
-Your input will help guide the City of Sault Ste.
+Your input helped guide the City of Sault Ste.
 Marie’s proposal to the Federal Government.